Skip to main content

 • Patients with high BMI may need an additional procedure to prevent recurrence

-FAQs About Hiatal Hernia Repair in Baltimore, Maryland
+FAQs About Hiatal Hernia Repair

 How long does hiatal hernia repair last?

 Ideally, hiatal hernia repair will last a lifetime.
-However, hiatal hernia recurrences do happen, and are generally repaired in the same way the surgery was done initially.
+However, hiatal hernia recurrences do happen and are generally repaired in the same way the surgery was done initially.
 In case of recurrence, patients are asked to report it immediately.

 How much does hiatal hernia surgery cost?